aliketan/.net-CQRS-MediatR/README.md

 <h2>💻 Built with</h2>

-Technologies used in the project:
+Technologies and features used in the project:

 *   .NET 9
+*   NO-SQL & MongoDB
+*   CQRS & MediatR
+*   Fluent Validation
-*   MS-SQL
+*   AutoMapper
 *   Scalar API Docs